ondemandenv/.github/profile/README.md

 I’m working on context-aware AI agents that understand service boundaries and contracts.
 I need partners to take over non tech parts of the business and more engineers to perfect the platform.

+Ondemandenv focuses on
-It's focused on minimize the unnecessary complexity by providing observability of the architecture, boundary and contracts among apps/services
+1) minimize the unnecessary complexity by providing observability of the architecture, boundary and contracts among apps/services

-It's focused on ultimate flexibility by describing boundary and contracts with strong typed code
+2) ultimate flexibility by describing boundary and contracts with strong typed code.

+## Challenges & Motivation

 Distributed systems like SOA/microservice are very difficult to develop, each service can take many parts to work, services can depend on each other for various reasons, this brings up the problems: